ika-twb/i3blocks-course/README.md

 `interval` is a number of seconds between each running of the script.

-If you have Emacs and Emacs client installed, when you right-click the botton AND you are currently in a class, an `emacsclient` frame with a Dired buffer of the directory for your current class (the `path`) will popup.
+If you have Emacs and Emacs client installed AND you are currently in a class, you could right-click on the botton and an `emacsclient` frame will popup with a Dired buffer of the directory for your current class (the `path`), then you could navigate in it to open your notes, slides etc. that was stored in that directory.

 ## How do I contribute?
 Issues and pull requests always welcome.

+## Why is your code so ugly and has wierd spaces?
+I write Lisps from time to time and that's just my aesthetic of clear code.

 ## What license does it use?
 This program is free software, it uses GPLv3+.